“The height of foolishness is to discard an opportunity without full investigation” – Benjamin Franklin

 - to dispute, under section 611 [§ 1681i], with a consumer reporting agency the accuracy or completeness of any information in a consumer report furnished by the agency.

 Adverse action is broken down into two different segments.
 The first segment is sending the Pre-Adverse Action letter.
 If you are choosing to take adverse action because of a consumer report you received you will need to send this letter.
 Along with the letter you will also need to send a copy of the consumer report and a copy of the “summary of your rights” with any additional state notices.
-Please see the following below:
+Please see the following samples below:

 The pre-adverse letter allows the candidate time to dispute any findings on the background check.
 It is entirely possible that a record match may not be that of the candidates.
 The candidate could have also received a pardon which has yet to be distributed across all channels.
 After receiving a pardon it could take six months or more for every database/repository to update this information.
 The letter gives the candidate time to look everything over before a final decision is rendered by the company.